tollefj/coreference-eval/README.md

 You can use the package as a command-line tool or as a Python module.

 ### Command-line Tool

-To use the command-line tool:

 ```bash
 python -m corefeval -h
 python -m corefeval --pred /path/to/pred.jsonl --gold /path/to/gold.jsonl
 ```

-The --clusters option allows you to specify the key under which coreference chains/clusters are stored in the JSONLine objects.
+The --clusters option lets you specify the key under which coreference chains/clusters are stored in the JSONLine objects.
 By default, it's set to "clusters".

 If you have a different key, you can specify it as follows:
 ```